blob42/Instrukt/docs/source/install.md

 - If you did not install the dependencies using poetry make sure to install textual dev dependencies with: `pip install textual[dev]`

-- From the project's root run: `textual run instrukt.app:InstruktApp`
+- From the project's root directory run: `textual run instrukt.app:InstruktApp`

 ## Extra Dependencies
-- xsel or xclip for copying messages to the clipboard.
-- fzf for fuzzy selecting.

 - libmagic: scanning and file type detection
 - sqlite: caching
+- fzf for fuzzy selecting.
+- xsel or xclip for copying messages to the clipboard.
 - docker: [optional] for Patreons with access to the docker based agents.